Manchester Metrolink: T-68/68A

 To commence operations, a fleet of 26 T-68 trams manufactured by AnsaldoBreda in Italy was delivered in 1992.
 To provide extra trams for the Eccles Line, six modified T-68A trams were purchased in 1999.
 The T-68A vehicles were based on the original T-68s but had modifications replacing destination rollblinds with dot matrix displays, and retractable couplers and covered bogies necessary for the high proportion of on-street running close to motor traffic.

 Three of the earlier T-68 fleet were similarly equipped and were known as T-68Ms.
 Mechanically and electrically, the T-68M vehicles were essentially a T-68 with modifications to its brakes, mirrors, and speed limiters to suit the Eccles line.
 Initially only these vehicles were permitted to operate the Eccles line but the entire fleet except for 3 (1018, 1019, 1020) were modified between 2008 and 2012 for universal running, under a programme known as the T-68X Universal Running programme.

 The newer M5000 trams proved to be considerably more reliable than the T-68/A fleet, which averaged 5000 mi between breakdowns, while the M5000 trams averaged 20000 mi.
 This led to a decision in 2012 to withdraw the entire fleet from service and replace them with M5000s.
 The T-68 and T-68A fleet was withdrawn between April 2012 and April 2014.

-T68 1007 is owned by the Manchester Transport Museum Society, who run the Heaton Park Tramway, it remains in store at Old Trafford depot until it can be accommodated at Heaton Park.
+T68 1007 is owned by the Manchester Transport Museum Society, which runs the Heaton Park Tramway; it remains in store at Old Trafford depot until it can be accommodated at Heaton Park.
 1023 remains under the ownership of Transport for Greater Manchester and is at the Crewe Heritage Centre on display.